Government Debts and Deficits

 Because the federal government is the largest borrower, its massive borrowing can have a crowding-out effect, either by decreasing the amount of funds available for consumers and businesses to borrow or by increasing the interest rate of available funds.
 This will lead to decreased spending by both consumers and businesses and to decreased investments of capital by businesses.
 This, in turn, will cause economy to decline, which will reduce government revenue, thereby exacerbating the problem of debt.

 Increasing inflation to pay the debt will decrease the credit status of the federal government, making it hard to borrow more money in the future, as well as lowering confidence in the currency, which will have the negative effects of rampant inflation on the economy.
-Because foreign governments buy a major portion of the United States debt, they would quickly stop lending if they thought the US government was going to repay its debt by printing money.
+Because foreign governments buy a major portion of the United States debt, they would quickly stop lending if they thought the US government would repay its debt by printing money.

 Of course, the government could increase taxes, but this would decrease the disposable income of the taxpayers, who would respond by spending less, which would also have a contractionary effect on the economy.
 However, this contractionary effect would be proportional to the marginal propensity to consume.
-The marginal propensity to consume is equal to the proportion of income that is spent rather than saved.
+The marginal propensity to consume = the proportion of income spent rather than saved.
 Poor people have a much higher propensity to consume than wealthy people, because the poor need all their money simply to survive, while wealthy people have everything that they need.
 Thus, the most effective way to pay down debt with minimal harm to economic growth is by increasing taxes on the wealthy without increasing taxes on the poor and the middle class.
 The effectiveness of this tax policy has been amply demonstrated by recent events.

 During President Clinton's tenure as President of the United States, in the late 90s, the economy boomed, even though President Clinton increase taxes on the wealthy.
 It is only during the last 3 years of his presidency that the United States government had a budget surplus.
 When George W. Bush became president, he decreased taxes, but most of the tax cuts went to the wealthy.
 Even with the tax cuts, the economy declined from 2001 to 2003.
 Then the economy started to grow quickly.
 This growth occurred because the poor and the middle class were greatly increasing their spending.
 They could spend more, because it was becoming ever easier to get credit, especially to buy real estate.
 This, in turn, caused real estate prices to zoom, which further increased the spending power of households, because they could use their increased equity to borrow even more money for other things.
 Credit was easier to get because banks were transferring their credit default risk to the buyers of mortgage-backed securities, while they profited from origination and mortgage servicing fees.
-This motivated the banks to give credit to as many people as possible, because that maximized their income from the fees, while minimizing their risk from defaults by selling their loans.
-As with all economic booms fueled with debt, the economic growth came to a halt, then sharply declined, because people had to pay back their debt, which they can only do by decreasing their spending.
+This motivated banks to give credit to as many people as possible, because that maximized their income from the fees, while minimizing their risk from defaults by selling their loans.
+As with all economic booms fueled with debt, the economic growth came to a halt, then sharply declined, because people had to repay their debt, which they can only do by decreasing their spending.
 This, in turn, causes businesses to lay off people since they have no business, which further decrease the spending power of the population.
 Consequently, real estate prices declined sharply, thereby leading to many foreclosures and bankruptcies.
 All the while, the government debt was increasing, because the government was financing 2 wars and it was receiving less revenue because of the tax cuts.
 When Barack Obama became president, he followed the Keynesian policy of stimulating the economy by decreasing taxes, especially for the poor, and by increasing expenditures.
 As part of the Affordable Care Act, he also increased taxes on the wealthy.
 Subsequently, the economy grew.
 As I am writing this at the end of 2017, the economy is still growing, leading to the longest economic expansion in history.
 Of course, now would be the time to increase taxes to pay down the federal deficit.
 However, since the Republicans gained control of the federal government in 2017, they decided to increase the deficit further so that they could fulfill their lifelong dream, and what their major donors have demanded, providing major tax breaks to the wealthy.
 To prevent a Senate filibuster by the Democrats, the Republicans limited the increase in the deficit to $1.5 trillion.
 Although they gave some tax breaks to the poor and middle-class, most of the major tax breaks went to the wealthy.
 Furthermore, the tax breaks to the wealthy and businesses were made permanent, while the tax breaks to the poor and the middle class are set to expire in 2025, so as to conform to the procedural requirements of avoiding a Senate filibuster, since the Republicans did not have the 60 votes necessary to pass bills that could not be filibustered.

 Of course, increasing the deficit when the economy is peaking is fiscally irresponsible, but the Republicans had to satisfy their major donors, who wanted lower taxes on themselves.
 Considering that the economy always moves in cycles, what happens when the economy starts declining?
 The wealthy will continue to enjoy their tax breaks, but most other people will suffer from increased unemployment, increased debt, and the government will suffer from increased debt and lower tax revenues, and maybe even lower creditworthiness, making future borrowings more expensive.
-In that case, the government will have to increase the deficit even more and/or print more money to grow the economy again.
+In that case, the government must increase the deficit even more and/or print more money to grow the economy again.